nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Please enter the module you wish to keep, and you will see the following:
 ```
 ST2334
 Got it!
-I have add ST2334 to timetable.
+I have added ST2334 to timetable.
 ```

 **Step 3:** Add the task for the module if necessary.